Tex-Edit Plus (Classic)

 operations.
 System 7.1 or better required.

 There are many more features.
-Tex-Edit Plus is ShareWare ($15) and the
+Tex-Edit Plus is Freeware.
+(See the enclosed documentation

 or the 'About...' dialog box.)